 In addition to these requirements, which apply to all Firm personnel, different regions have regulatory rules and requirements relating to business gifts and entertainment specific to their region.
-Separate Firm policies and procedures specify how personnel subject to these requirements are to comply with them.
+While the G&E Policy is the global Firm policy, Firm subsidiaries in each region can adopt changes that further limit the amounts and activities permitted by the G&E Policy in order to comply with the specific applicable requirements..

 Accepting gifts or entertainment from clients, prospective clients, employees or agents of clients, outside vendors, suppliers, consultants, and other persons or entities with whom the Firm does business also creates actual or apparent conflicts of interest.
-Subject to applicable law, the Firm does not prohibit personnel from accepting all business-related gifts or entertainment.
+Subject to applicable law and the

+G&E Policy, the Firm does not prohibit personnel from accepting all business-related gifts or entertainment.
 However, none of Firm personnel, immediate family members, nor other household members are permitted to accept any gift or entertainment that is significant in value or impairs, or appears to impair, employee ethics, loyalty to the Firm, or ability to exercise sound judgment.
 Furthermore, Firm personnel are prohibited from accepting gifts or entertainment that is, or could be perceived as being, compensation from someone other than the Firm.
-Firm personnel are also prohibited from soliciting gifts or entertainment to anyone who solicits them.
+Firm personnel are also prohibited from soliciting gifts or entertainment, and giving any gifts or entertainment to anyone who solicits them.